hakanensari/frankfurter/README.md

 k6 run --out influxdb=http://localhost:8186 spec/load_test/stress.js
 ```

-Now you should be able to see some stats in Grafana Cloud:
+Now you should be able to see some stats in Grafana Cloud.

 ## Running tests

-You need an instance of PostgreSQL to run the tests, start one using the Docker instructions above.

 ```bash
 bundle exec rake